Lab Standards Workgroup

 - Workgroup members commented on all of the sampling guidance documents posted on the MPART Sampling Guidance page.

 - A guidance document will be created comparing the State of Michigan laboratories testing capabilities, including testing materials like sample containers, testing methods and analyte lists, and test results reporting.
-Additional published testing methodologies will be evaluated as they are released to the public for use, including newly released EPA Method 533.
+Additional published testing methodologies will be evaluated as they are released to the public for use, including newly released EPA Draft Clean Water Act Method 1633.

 Timeline of Accomplishments: